 However, they have a major weakness.
-They lack country-culture expertise.
+They, too, lack country-culture expertise.
 This is not a criticism.
 It is a simple fact that they don’t focus on culture.
 Instead it is on the change process.

 If they were to address culture, they would have no other choice but to do it via their change methods.
 They would get colleagues on the client side to talk about cultural differences, with the hope that these same colleagues would come up with their own intercultural insights.

 Can organizational development people help?
 Organizational development is a generic term which includes change management.
 Like their colleagues in change, the OD approach depends on methodology.
-It is also their hope that people will talk about culture in order to understand each other.
+It is also their hope that people – the client – will talk about culture in order to understand each other.

-Unfortunately, like their colleagues in change, OD-experts simply don’t have the required cultural expertise.
+Unfortunately, like their colleagues in change, OD-experts simply don’t have the required country-culture expertise.
 Neither in the differences between countries nor in understanding the impact of those differences on cross-border collaboration.

 What about intercultural trainers?
-They are typically trained as psychologists, anthropologists or sociologists.
+They are typically educated as psychologists, anthropologists or sociologists.
 They may have lived and worked abroad, experienced cultural differences, and know how to run workshops.
 That’s all fine.

 They, however, have a significant deficit.
 It is their content.
 Typically it is rather shallow.
 Often their content is flat out wrong.
 In some cases it is both, shallow and wrong.